stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

    Tension_found(m_F(k)) >= delta_found
    ```

-   for a strictly positive `delta_found` and infinitely many `k`.
+   for a strictly positive `delta_found` in a medium-to-high tension band and infinitely many `k`.

 3. No single foundational system, and no small tightly integrated cluster, can provide a stable home for the full scope of mathematics.
 Attempting to reduce plurality only shifts tension into other components.

-World F does not claim that our universe matches such a scenario; it serves as a contrastive case to stress-test the encoding.
+World F does not claim that our universe matches such a scenario.
+It serves as a contrastive case to stress-test the encoding.

 ### 5.3 Interpretive note